spapas/spapas.github.io/content/react-flux-tutorial.rst

 In the `first part of this series <{filename}react-tutorial.rst>`_ we implemented a not-so-simple one page application with full CRUD capabilities.
-In this part, we will modify that applicaiton to make it use the Flux architecture.
+In this part, we will modify that application to make it use the Flux architecture.
 The full source code can be found at https://github.com/spapas/react-tutorial (tag name react-flux).
+In the In `next part, <{filename}react-flux-complex.rst>`_ we will create an even more complex application using react/flux!

 I recommend reading Facebook's `Flux overview`_ before reading this article -- please read it even if you find some concepts difficult to grasp (I know I found it difficult